+pitchers cover South, and Main Quads, and there Fieldhouse Mall tent during the event, he said.
 The proceeds will be forwarded to Northeast Neighborhood Council, Inc., said Schweninger.
-This non-profit organization helps those who are needy but are not eligible for help from government programs, that is, "those who have fallen through the cracks," said Arthur Quigley, professor of engineering and president of the The organization runs a nutrition center, does income tx forms, gives food to the poor, helps pay utility bills, repairs houses, runs special programs, and generally does "anything that helps neighborhood," said Quigley.
+This non-profit organization helps those who are needy but are not eligible for help from government programs, that is, "those who have fallen through the cracks," said Arthur Quigley, professor of engineering and president of the The organization runs a nutrition center, does income tx forms, gives food to the poor, helps pay utility bills, repairs houses, runs special programs, and generally does "anything that helps the neighborhood," said Quigley.
 The organization, which serves the northeast part of South Bend and a part of Mishawaka, last year operated with funds of \$44,000 for about 400 families and employed "only one-half of a staff person," according to Quigley.
 Since the organization recently lost its state funding, "we scratch along with what we get from churches and things like the Grace Hall run," Quigley said.
 Motives for participation in the run are equally divided between a desire to help charity and a desire to increase hall spirit, said Mike Mara, a Grace resident.
 "We're trying to make this a Grace Hall tradition," said Schweninger.
 This is the second year the run has been a hall-wide event, having started as a one-section event, he said.
 Botha continued from page 1 eye.
 Without fear or hatred.

 "And it will come about.
 Not because I say so, but because my government and I have the power to make it happen."
 Black leaders welcomed abolition of the pass laws, but said the government has not indicated it will address their demand for a share of political power.
 The apartheid race policy has maintained supremacy for South Africa's 5 million whites and denied rights to the 24 million blacks for generations.
-Murphy Morobe, spokesman for the United Democratic Front, said those praising the initiative "must remember that these repealed laws have already broken up families, led to the deaths of thousands of blacks and cost untold misery to millions of disenfranchised generation goes; but the Dome goes on forever, so it almost seems.
+Murphy Morobe, spokesman for the United Democratic Front, said those praising the initiative "must remember that these repealed laws have already broken up families, led to the deaths of thousands of lacks and cost untold misery to disenfranchised millions of Saint Augsburger Day Specials

-Strohs/Bud half barrels \$31.88 Busch/Old Mill half barrels\$26.88

-Augsburger case Stroh's 30 pack Heineken 12 pack Goebels case Michelob & Regular cases
+Strohs/Bud half barrels \$31.88 Busch/Old Mill half barrels\$26.88 Augsburger case \$8.99 Stroh's 30 pack Heineken 12 pack Goebels case Michelob & CORKTOWNE 1841 SOUTH BEND AVE.

 277-6805

+Regular cases

 "But the Dome goes on forever."

 Father Robert Griffin

 Letters to a Lonely God